Frank5005/vinnare-back/README.md

 ```bash
 dotnet ef database update
 ```
 This will create all tables according to your existing models and migrations.
-YA
+YAA
 ### ▶️ 5.
 Run the application
 ```bash
 dotnet restore